On the page:

 What about sunscreen reactions and allergies?

+The risk of allergies from sunscreen use is very small.
 All sunscreens in Australia are tightly regulated through the Therapeutic Goods Administration.

 Does sunscreen impact vitamin D production?

-Population studies have shown that regular sunscreen use has little effect on vitamin D levels.
-Given the harmful effects of overexposure to UV radiation, extended and deliberate sun exposure without any form of sun protection when the UV Index is 3 or above is not recommended, even for those diagnosed with vitamin D deficiency.
+Given the harmful effects of UV radiation, sun exposure without any form of sun protection when the UV Index is 3 or above is not recommended, even for those diagnosed with vitamin D deficiency.

 How do I know when sun protection is required?